1. Who we are

 Please contact us using the details below if you want further information on the specific safeguards used by us when transferring your personal information out of the EEA.

 You have the right to ask us to:

-- Stop using your personal information to send you marketing materials such as our catalogue, marketing email, discounts or vouchers.
+- Stop using your personal information to send you marketing materials such as our catalogue, marketing emails, discounts, or vouchers.

-- Provide you with the personal information that you have provided to us, in a structured and commonly-used electronic format, or transmit that information directly to another company if that is technically feasible.
-This applies where we are using your personal information on the basis of your consent or because it is necessary to perform a contract with you (see How do we use your personal information, above).
+- Provide you with the personal information that you have provided to us, in a structured and commonly used electronic format, or transmit that information directly to another company if that is technically feasible.
+This applies where we are using your personal information based on your consent or because it is necessary to perform a contract with you (see How do we use your personal information, above).

 Our security procedures mean that we may request proof of identity before we are able to disclose your personal information to you or comply with other requests.

 We want to make sure that the personal information we hold about you and your preferences as to how we contact you are accurate and up to date.
 If any of the details are incorrect, please let us know (details below) and we will amend them.